 abundant society, many adults cannot read.
 A story in the New York

-published under the headline 'Study Says Half of Adults in U.S. Lack
+Times published under the headline 'Study Says Half of Adults in U.S. Lack

 Reading and Math Abilities' offered some sobering statistics based on a study of